 4. Be Available for Work.
 In order to collect benefits, you must continually verify that you are able, available and willing to accept suitable work.

 5. Actively Search for Work.
-You are required to make contact with two different employers on two separate days of each week,
+You are required to make contact with two different employers on two separate days

-and maintain documentation of your work search.
+of each week, and maintain documentation of your work search.
 Record your work search contacts on Form NCUI 506E, Work Search Record.

-If you are selected for participation in a reemployment program, you will be required to show documentation of your
+If you are selected for participation in a reemployment program, you will be required to show documentation of your work search efforts.
+Keep all work search records after you stop filing and go back to work.
+Retain these records for five years after your claim has ended.

 6. Develop an Effective Work Search Plan.
 Contact the NC Division of Workforce Solutions for help with planning an effective